 One fantastic resource is the Kidscreen Global Pitch Guide .
 Inside, you’ll find contact information for many animation development executives from around the world.
 Be sure to do your research and know what kind of content they’re looking for before you contact them!
+They’ve just released the 2019 edition!
+Be sure to check it out.
 The 2016 edition is also available, but it excludes the contact emails, so you might want to check out the 2015 version.

 Another way to get your foot in the door is rather controversial and sometimes awkward.
 I call it making friends!

 In your case, it’s making friends with other talented artists and writers.